apache/cordova-js/README.md

   However, Compass requires that JS initiates a `start`.
 This is dumb.
 - Media (and other plugin) implementations across platforms need to use the established cordova/exec callback method (instead of triggering globally-accessible functions to dispatch listeners).
-On iOS and Android, grep for "cast" in the native code - you'll see a bunch of invoked JavaScript from native, which shouldn't be there.
+On iOS, grep for "cast" in the native code - you'll see a bunch of invoked JavaScript from native, which shouldn't be there.
 - Media needs updates across all platforms.
 Methods need fixing with respect to timing: some methods use milliseconds, some use seconds.
   Some methods not documented (setVolume on Android).
 Consolidate / implement properly across platforms.
-- Storage shim on Android needs to change its win/fail callbacks to `require('cordova/plugin/android/storage').failQuery / completeQuery` (away from droiddb.fail / completeQuery)
 - Normalize `Entry.toURL` return values. iOS returns `"file://localhost" +
   fullPath`, Android returns `"file://" + fullPath`, BlackBerry returns just `fullPath`
 - APIs that are not cross-platform - what to do with these?
   - Crypto on Android
   - SMS, telephony, splashscreen on iOS
-- Need to normalize native return values as much as possible across platforms.
-For example, error objects.
-Should we return JSON objects from native or minimal primitives (i.e. error codes as numbers)?
-Both are in use today, we need to decide on a standard.
 - Once-over all of the cordova-docs with the APIs defined in here to make sure all is consistent.
 There were function signature tweaks, undocumented procedures, etc.